 Our vehicles are superbly designed for photographers, all our fleet is open-sided with open roofs.
 Cameras can be rested on the roof, with supplied beanbags, or on the armrests lower down, to which we can mount simple platforms for larger lenses.
-For complete flexibility it is recommended that you take a vehicle on an exclusive use basis ($265 per day supplement).
+For complete flexibility it is recommended that you take a vehicle on an exclusive use basis (please check for rates).

 Night Game Drives (Laikipia, Ol Pejeta Conservancy only)

 Watching wildlife at close range, but without encroaching on their space, is endlessly fascinating and our guides’ instincts and experience will provide superb photo opportunities of wild animals.
 Our safari customised 4WD vehicles are designed to give everyone a perfect view.
 Night Game Drives are offered to enable guests the chance to observe lesser seen nocturnal species.
 Our Vehicles are fitted with a hand held spotlight and resident species include aardvark, genet, bat-eared fox, striped hyena, serval, honey badger, civet and zorilla.

 A different perspective is gained through escorted walks on the savannah.
 Safety is paramount when leaving camp on foot so all walks are escorted by an armed ranger.
 Our interpretive guides will point out the spoor of a leopard, the nest of a rare bird or signs of recent migration activity that would pass unnoticed by the eyes of strangers…